 Here are the available classes in competition along with a general description of classifications.
-The classes are broken down in more detail in the following pages:
+The classes are broken down in more detail on the following pages:

-SQC Class Corresponding IQC Class NOVICE - Minor modifications to vehicle interior allowed, no connection to industry.
+SQC Class IQC Class NOVICE - Minor modifications to vehicle interior allowed, no connection to industry.
 One (1) seat judging.
-IQC not required.
-AMATEUR AMATEUR - Higher level of modifications to vehicle interior allowed, no connection to industry.
+IQC not required. ry.
+AMATEUR - Higher level of modifications to vehicle interior allowed, no connection to industry.
 One (1) seat judging.
 IQC not required.
-AWATEUR ADVANCED AMATEUR - Higher level of modifications to vehicle allowed (over Amateur).
+AMATEOR ADVANCED AMATEUR - Higher level of modifications to vehicle allowed (over Amateur).
 Advanced Amateur is limited to those with no connection to industry.
 One (1) seat judging.
 IQC not required.
 ADVANCED AMATEUR PRO 1 - Higher level of modifications to vehicle allowed (over Amateur).
 Pro 1 is open to all industry and non-industry related competitors.
-One (1) seat judging.
+One ( 1 ) seat judging.
 IQC not required.
 PRO 2 PRO 2 - Higher level of modifications to vehicle allowed (over Pro 1).
 Open to all industry and non-industry related competitors whose vehicles meet the requirements for the class.
 One (1) seat judging.
 IQC not required.
-PRO 2

-- PRO 3 Higher level of modifications to vehicle allowed (over Pro 2).
+PRO 3 - Higher level of modifications to vehicle allowed (over Pro 2).
 Open to all industry and non-industry related competitors whose vehicles meet the requirements for the class.
-One (1) seat and two (2) seat judging, IQC and SPL is required and the IQC and SPL score will be combined with the SQC score for one total score. - EXPERT Open to all industry and non-industry related competitors whose vehicles meet the requirements for the class.
-One (1) seat and two (2) seat judging, IQC and SPL is required and the IQC and SPL score will be combined with the SQC score for one total score. - Coming in 2025-CHAMPIONS By invitation only to those who have won IASCA World Championships (or INAC) in any SQC class.
-This class will only be offered at specific events (check with the show organizer before arriving if this class will be available).
-Qualification for this class must be requested by sending an email to info@iasca.com with proof of past championship winning.
-One (1) seat and two (2) seat judging, IQC and SPL is required and the IQC and SPL score will be combined with the SQC score for one total score. - EXTREME OPEN-Last year offered will be 2024 - Open to all competitors, highest level of modifications to vehicle allowed.
-One (1) seat judging, evaluated by two Judges evaluating one at a time independently, from the same seat.
-IQC is required and the IQC score will be combined with the SQC score for one total score.
+One (1) seat and two (2) seat judging, and IQC is required with the IQC score combined with the SQC score for one total score.
+EXPERT - Open to all industry and non-industry related competitors whose vehicles meet the requirements for the class.
+One (1) seat and two (2) seat judging, IQC and SPL is required and the IQC and SPL score will be combined with the SQC score for one total score.